-The details of early, Preliminary Enabling Works (‘Phase 0’) were also approved as part of the Planning Permission.
-For the remainder of the Order Land, a final Phasing Strategy will be approved under Condition 5 of the Planning Permission.
+The details of early, Preliminary Enabling Works (‘Phase 0’) comprising demolition of two existing bungalows were also approved as part of the Planning Permission and are written into the description of development.
+For the remainder of the Order Land, a final Site-wide Phasing Strategy will be approved under Condition 7 of the Planning Permission.

-The Preliminary Enabling Works (Phase 0) are proposed to commence within the GLA Funding deadline of May 2025 (and as set out in Adam Tucker’s evidence).
-A non-material change to the Phase 0 demolition plan was approved (via a Non Material Amendment) on X date.
-The Developer will then secure the necessary implementation consents to continue early phased delivery with an aim of completion of the regeneration of the whole Estate by December 2029.
+The Preliminary Enabling Works (Phase 0) are proposed to commence within the GLA Funding deadline of May 2025 (and as set out in Mr Tucker’s evidence).
+These Phase 0 works can be therefore implemented under the Planning Permission (subject to singularly discharging Condition 33 for above ground works).
+Due to a slight delay on vacant possession of one of the bungalows, the Council has sought to extend the Phase 0 extent to include four houses (directly adjacent to the bungalows) which are vacant.
+The LPA agreed that this change was a non-material change to the Phase 0 demolition plan and approval is expected imminently (via this Non Material Amendment).
+Regardless, should the Non Material Amendment not approved for any odd reason in advance of the early May funding deadline, demolition of the vacated bungalow will still commence in May in order to achieve the GLA funding deadline.
+The Developer will then discharge the limited (site wide) pre-demolition conditions and secure the necessary implementation consents to continue early phased delivery with an aim of completion of the regeneration of the whole Estate by December 2029.
 A Development Agreement between the chosen Developer and Council was completed on 23rd December 2024.

 The phasing will be sequenced to ensure that the demolition of existing buildings and subsequent construction of new residential blocks, roads and open space/public realm takes place in a timely, proper and orderly way that minimises disruption and conflict with neighbouring landowners.
+A number of conditions will secure this: namely condition 7 (approval of site wide phasing strategy); condition 19 (approval of a Construction Logistics Plan); condition 20 (approval of a Construction Management Plan); Condition 33 (approval of Dust Management Plan); condition 60 (compliance with Non Road Mobile machinery emission standards); condition 62 (compliance with lead contractor being under the Considerate Constructors Scheme); condition 64 (compliance for demolition of Phase 0 in accordance with approved Outline Constructive Logistics Plan).

 Pre-application Engagement

-Paragraphs 40 to 47 of the National Planning Policy Framework (December 2024) (“the NPPF”) promote pre-application engagement with local planning authorities and statutory planning consultees.
+Paragraphs 40 to 47 of the National Planning Policy Framework (December 2024 as amended 7th February 2025) (“the NPPF”) (CDC.1) promote pre-application engagement with local planning authorities and statutory planning consultees.
 At paragraph 40, the NPPF states that early engagement has significant potential to improve the efficiency and effectiveness of the planning application system for all parties.
 It goes on to state that good quality pre-application discussion enables better coordination between public and private resources and improved outcomes for the community.

 The Council undertook extensive pre-application engagement on the Planning Application with the local planning authority, statutory and non-statutory consultees dating back to 2018.
-On a formal basis, the Council undertook formal pre-application consultation with the LPA, GLA and key stakeholders since April 2023 and during this 11-month period undertook 16 meetings with the LPA, GLA and TfL alongside two Design Review Panels.
+The Council undertook formal pre-application consultation with the LPA, GLA and key stakeholders since April 2023 and during this 11-month period undertook 16 meetings with the LPA, GLA and TfL alongside two Design Review Panel (DRP) sessions in August and November 2023 (the final meeting providing positive support for the height and outline design of the scheme).

-A summary of these engagement activities can be found at Appendix 6 of this Proof of Evidence and in terms of residents consultation, the detail of this is found at section [X] of Mr Tucker’s Proof of Evidence CDXX.
+A summary of these engagement activities can be found at Appendix 7 of this Proof of Evidence and in terms of residents consultation, the detail of this is found appended to Mr Tucker’s Proof of Evidence. .

 No Planning Impediments to the Implementation of the Order Scheme (CPO Guidance paragraph 107)